Ingredients

 In a large bowl, whisk flour, baking powder, salt, baking soda, spices, and sugar until well combined.
 Be sure to break up any clumps of brown sugar.

-Make a well in the middle and add the liquid mixture.
+Make a well in the middle of the dry ingredients, and add the liquid mixture.
 Mix until partially combined but still shaggy.

 Transfer the dough to a floured surface and pat into a rough rectangle.
 Fold the rectangle three times like a letter.
 Don’t worry if it’s not perfect.
 Pat the rectangle out again going the opposite direction and fold three times like a letter once more.